 Assess the Situation

-Because of the diversity of its symptoms, TMJ disorder can sometimes prove difficult to diagnosis.
+Because of the diversity of its symptoms, TMD disorder can sometimes prove difficult to diagnosis.
 If you experience chronic discomfort similar to those described above, but have been unable to discover its cause, then you can gauge the likelihood of TMJ disorder by assessing your bite’s alignment.
 Crooked teeth can force your jaw to work harder to bite and chew, contributing to TMJ disorder.
 You can test your jaw’s symmetry by standing in front of a mirror, then slowly opening your mouth wide and slowly closing it again.
 If your jaw moves or twitches to the side instead of moving directly up and down, then your jaw’s joints and muscles are trying to keep your mouth straight, and TMJ disorder is a likely possibility.

 Schedule an Examination of your Popping Jaws

-Even if you thoroughly understand the intricacies of TMJ disorder and are able to see that your jaw’s imbalanced, a proper diagnosis requires a detailed, professional oral examination.
+Even if you thoroughly understand the intricacies of TMJ and are able to see that your jaw’s imbalanced, a proper diagnosis requires a detailed, professional oral examination.
 Using innovative imaging technology and an experienced eye, Dr. Fondriest can help determine if you’re suffering from the jaw dysfunction, and why.
-Once diagnosed, TMJ disorder is clinically treated by addressing the underlying condition.
+Once diagnosed, TMD is clinically treated by addressing the underlying condition.
 Orthodontic treatment straightens crooked teeth, and can restore your bite’s balance.
 Minor cases can often be treated with oral splints that keep your jaw in an ideal position, eliminating pressure on your jaw so the joints can heal.

 Temporary Relief at Home